Atrium Health Navicent PGY1 Pharmacy Practice Residency

 Program Structure

-The residency is predicated on development of the clinical and distributive knowledge and management skills required to develop the resident's competence to provide pharmaceutical care.
-In order to provide training in all aspects of contemporary pharmacy practice, the resident will complete organized learning experiences in the following practice areas:
+To provide training in all aspects of contemporary pharmacy practice, the resident will complete organized learning experiences incorporating the following areas:

-These training segments will include the following required learning experiences:
+These competency areas will be taught via the following required learning experiences:

 Longitudinal Required Learning Experiences (year-long in length)